 NRF and NFs that are requesting service shall be mutually authenticated.

 NRF may provide authentication and authorization to NFs for establishing secure communication between each other.

+NRF shall validate if NF instance id, NF type, and PLMN id if available, match the information provided in the NF TLS certificate in case of direct communication.

+NRF shall validate if NF instance id, NF type, and PLMN id if available, match the information provided in the NF's CCA if available.

 ************** NEXT CHANGE